Economy of Germany: Government finances

 The debt-to-GDP ratio of Germany had its peak in 2010 when it stood at 80.3% and decreased since then.
 According to Eurostat, the government gross debt of Germany amounts to €2,152.0 billion or 71.9% of its GDP in 2015.
 The federal government achieved a budget surplus of €12.1 billion ($13.1 billion) in 2015.
-Germany's credit rating by credit rating agencies Standard & Poor's, Moody's and Fitch Ratings stands at the highest possible rating AAA with a stable outlook in 2016.
+Germany's credit rating by credit rating agencies Standard & Poor's, Moody's, and Fitch Ratings stands at the highest possible rating AAA with a stable outlook in 2016.

 Germany's "debt clock" (Schuldenuhr) reversed for the first time in 20 years in January 2018.
-It is now currently increasing at 10,424.00 per second (Oct2020).
+It is now currently increasing at 10,424.00 per second (October 2020).

 Economists generally see Germany's current account surplus as undesirable.

 Infrastructure

 Energy

 Germany is the world's fifth-largest consumer of energy, and two-thirds of its primary energy was imported in 2002.
 In the same year, Germany was Europe's largest consumer of electricity, totaling 512.9 terawatt-hours.
 Government policy promotes energy conservation and the development of renewable energy sources, such as solar, wind, biomass, hydroelectric, and geothermal energy.
 As a result of energy-saving measures, energy efficiency has been improving since the beginning of the 1970s.
 The government has set the goal of meeting half the country's energy demands from renewable sources by 2050.
-Renewable energy also plays an increasing role in the labor market: Almost 700,000 people are employed in the energy sector.
+Renewable energy also plays an increasing role in the labour market: Almost 700,000 people are employed in the energy sector.
 About 50 percent of them work with renewable energies.

 In 2000, the red-green coalition under Chancellor Schröder and the German nuclear power industry agreed to phase out all nuclear power plants by 2021.
 The conservative coalition under Chancellor Merkel reversed this decision in January 2010, electing to keep plants open.
 The nuclear disaster of the Japanese nuclear plant Fukushima in March 2011 however, changed the political climate fundamentally: Older nuclear plants have been shut down.
 Germany is seeking to have wind, solar, biogas, and other renewable energy sources play a bigger role, as the country looks to completely phase out nuclear power by 2022 and coal-fired power plants by 2038.
 Renewable energy yet still plays a more modest role in energy consumption, though German solar and wind power industries play a leading role worldwide.
+Germany has been called "the world's first major renewable energy economy".